 Connections include four HDMIs and three USBs.
 Given that Sony makes the PS5, it’s a pity none of the 65A8’s HDMIs support next-gen gaming features such as 4K/120Hz playback, automatic low latency mode switching (ALLM), and variable refresh rates (VRR).
 Though I was impressed to find input lag dropping to just 18ms in its Game preset.

-Sony A8 OLED performance — Sony’s best OLED TV yet
+Sony A8 OLED performance — Sony’s best entry-level OLED TV yet

 I’ve been critical of previous Sony OLED TVs for not being bright enough.
 The Sony KD-65A8, though, solves this problem in spectacular fashion.
 Even though its measured brightness on a 10% of screen area white HDR window is still actually relatively low at 640 nits.

 Given this still relatively low brightness measurement, the extra punch and dynamism you feel from the 65A8’s pictures is presumably down to the extra precision created through the combination of the X1 Ultimate processor, the latest OLED panel and Sony’s Pixel Contrast Booster technology.

 In other words, the incredibly precise and controlled way the screen delivers both the darkest and the brightest pixels in every image creates a sense of localised intensity that’s up there with the best of the OLED competition.
 In fact, because the intensity is founded on precision rather than just ‘aggression’, there’s a sense of actual beauty in the images at times that other brighter OLED’s don’t share – at least as consistently.